 Elements of a Challenge

-Jenny gives us the essentials of running a successful challenge that your readers will sign up for and find valuable.
+Essentials for running a successful challenge that your readers will sign up for and find valuable –

 - Emails should be sent on sequential days, in a row…no skipping days in between!

-- Email subjects should be identifiable, ex.
-[Challenge Day 1], [Challenge Day 2], etc.
+- Email subjects should be identifiable, such as [Challenge Day 1] or [Challenge Day 2].

 - Email content should be kept in a friendly tone